turtler12/Muon/README.md

 Training a language model?
 Then option 1 will be fine.

 Training anything else?
-Use option 2.
+Use option 2 so that Muon explicitly knows about your classifier head.

 ### Option 1: Implicit AdamW backup